kyuucr/add-link-to-qbittorrent-webui/README.md

-### I have modified this extension to show a button in the toolbar that opens the URL defined in the "Default" profile.

 # Add Link to qBittorrent WebUI

 Add torrent link directly to a local (or even public? haven't tested that yet)